EricZinda/Perplexity/docs/Concepts2Redesign.md

+A phrase generates at least one MRS.

+That MRS can generate at least one scope-resolved MRS tree.

+## Phase 1
+Phase 1 generates a set of local (i.e. true for only the MRS local constraints) solutions that contain variable assignments from only one "interpretation" of each predication.
+This is called a `solution set` and is the output of Phase 1.
+Here's how these are found:

+That scope-resolved MRS tree can generate, statically (i.e. before resolution), at least one `interpretation` which is a selection of alternative interpretations of the predications within it.
+The predication interpretations are defined by actual Python method implementations of the predication.
+Each implementation represents an *alternative* interpretation.
+This means that the variable assignments it generates should not be combined with the results of other interpretations.
+They are *alternatives*.
+All combinations of `interpretations` for the predications which have them must be tried exhaustively to fully search for all possible meanings.

+Each `interpretation` may further generate one or more `disjunction trees` because the `interpretation` has predications within it that are `disjunction predications`.
+They generate further *alternatives*, but, crucially, they cannot be known beforehand as they depend on the values of the arguments passed in.
+A `disjunction predication`, therefore, generates further interpretations, but they are only known at runtime.
+Just like statically known `interpretations`, all combinations of disjunction alternatives must be tried to fully search the tree for meaning.
+But, because the alternatives can only be known at runtime, they can't just be put together and tried in all combinations by the engine.
+They have to be discovered by evaluating the tree and allowing the depth first algorithm to explore them.[Issue: Why can't we take the same approach, then, for static ones??]

+## Phase 1: Resolving Scopal Arguments
+Predications like `neg()` can operate logically on a whole fragment of a tree (i.e. a branch), and require that both phase 1 and 2 be resolved in order to determine their logical outcome.
+Take this example:

+> "which files are not in two folders": which_q(x3,_file_n_of(x3,i8),neg(e9,udef_q(x12,[_folder_n_of(x12,i19), card(2,e18,x12)],_in_p_loc(e2,x3,x12))))

+In this case, `neg()` needs to know the results of the phase 2 evaluation of its scopal argument to determine if there are "2 folders" that each file is not in.

+## Phase 2
+Phase 2 groups a single solution set into solution groups that are now true for global constraints as well.

+## Error handling
+Each interpretation of a tree (including disjunctive interpretations), either fails in Phase 1 by not generating any solutions, or generates at least one solution.
+If it fails, it should return the "best" error it found in its tree_record.
+If it succeeds, it returns the solutions that got generated.

+If it generates solutions, it can still fail in Phase 2 by not generating any solution groups or succeed by generating at least one.
+If it fails phase 2, it should return the global constraint error that failed, not any errors from phase 1.

+If a scopal argument fails during phase 1, the error it generates should be the one returned from phase 1.

+# Design
+A tree_record object holds a bunch of generators that generate results for the tree *when requested*.
+These generators record errors in the *current* execution context.
+Because there
+The basic execution model is to call execution_context().

 This whole thing came about because we weren't getting "(there are more)" messages because solutions to the same tree were not necessarily consecutive
     - What is the difference between building alternative trees up front and forking as you go?
     - The goal is to end up with a self-consistent set of solutions that are true for the MRS local constraints